giulianopz/lfcs/domains/4-networking/a.md

 In case you see any error, try debugging to investigate the problem.
 To run debug, use the following command as sudo: `sudo netplan –d apply`

-To ensure that whether our machine is managing by “systemd-networkd”, all we have to do is using this command:
+To ensure that whether our machine is managed by “systemd-networkd”, all you have to do is using this command:
 ```
 networkctl
 #in case of success, you should see a something like this: